Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 );
 ```

-13. Save and run the command
+13. Save and run the command:

 ```
 Hit <Esc>